MicrocontrollersDev/MigratingToLatest/README.md

 - controlling (no 1.17 yet)
 - no view bobbing screen (no 1.17 yet)
 - kronhud (probably not gonna get a 1.17 but lets see)

-# Note

-If you would like to contribute, please make a PR (and please add your name to credits, even if you didn't do much).

 ## Credits